-Pro rata is the latin for ‘proportionally’ or a ‘proportion of’.
-It means that the salary quoted is what a full timer would receive for the same job.
-Your salary will be calculated according to what proportion of a full-time job your hours make up.
-For example, if the salary is quoted at £18,000 pro rata (based on a full time week of 40 hours) and you are working 30 hours per week, you will be paid an annual salary of £13,500.
+If you’re paid on a pro rata basis, your salary has to be calculated.
+Your employer will do this according to what proportion of full time hours your job would make up.
+For example, if the salary is quoted at £18,000 pro rata (based on a full time week of 40 work hours) and you are working 30 hours per week, you will be paid an annual salary of £13,500.

 How does it affect my rights at work?

-If you’re being paid pro rata you still have all the statutory and contractual terms and conditions that your full-time colleagues will have, such as pensions, holidays, maternity pay and parental leave, but you will only get them in the same proportion as you work.
-For example, if a full timer works 40 hours per week and you work 20 hours per week you will get half the pay, half the hours worth of holiday and so on.
+Employees who are paid a pro rata salary still have all the statutory and contractual terms and conditions that full-time workers have, such as pensions, holidays, maternity pay and parental leave.
+The catch is that you only get them in the same proportion as you work.
+To help you get a better idea of what this means, we’ll give you an example; if a full timer works 40 hours per week and you work 20 hours per week you’ll get half the pay, half the hours worth of holiday and so on.

-To calculate what your pay will be you need to get the following information:
+To work out your pay, you’ll first need to get the following information:

-- Where you will be placed on the salary scale so that you have a salary of reference;
+- Roughly where you’ll be placed on the salary scale so that you have a salary of reference;

 - The number of hours the company considers as full time;